stevesea/Adventuresmith/README.md

 ## Content
 Adventuresmith is a tool to help players and GMs use RPG supplements and systems.
-Adventuresmith would not exist without the amazing work of many creators.
-All content added to Adventuresmith has been used with the permission of the creators of the content.
+Adventuresmith would not exist without the amazing creativity of many content creators.
+All content added to Adventuresmith has been used with the permission of the individual creators of the content.

 Attribution and licensing statements for the all content within Adventuresmith is available [here](./content_attribution.md).